 Further, the state has the highest number of EV charging stations.
 Last-mile service providers who earlier carried passengers on a cycle-rickshaw have started switching to these vehicles, and manufacturers are focusing on launching e-rickshaws that outperform regular rickshaws in terms of speed, which, in turn, is likely to boost the sales in the long run.
 Moreover, SMV Green Solutions Private Limited is focusing on achieving the state government’s objective of the 100% electrification of rickshaws in certain cities, including Varanasi, by 2030.

-Some of the major players operating in the Indian electric rickshaw market are Terra Motors Corporation, Hero Electric Vehicles Pvt.
+Key players in the market include Electrotherm (India) Ltd., Terra Motors Corporation, Hero Electric Vehicles Pvt.
 Ltd., Kinetic Green Energy & Power Solutions Ltd., Lohia Auto Industries, ATUL Auto Ltd., and Saera Electric Auto Pvt.
 Ltd.